asantos00/website/content/blog/deno/build-a-cli-with-deno.md

 This capability proves itself useful in many cases, but today we'll explore one where we think it really shines, building a CLI.

-Throughout the rest of the article we will build a CLI application.
-By the end of the blog post this application will be compiled into a single binary that can be distributed and execute in any machine, without external dependencies.
+By the end of the blog post we'll have an application compiled to a single binary that can be distributed and execute in any machine, without external dependencies.

-We'll be doing using Deno's version [1.7.0](https://github.com/denoland/deno/releases/tag/v1.7.0).

-If you to directly jump to the code, it's available [here](https://github.com/asantos00/deno-weather-cli).

 ## Developing the functionality

+*We'll be doing using Deno's version [1.7.0](https://github.com/denoland/deno/releases/tag/v1.7.0), and if you want to directly jump to the code, it's available [here](https://github.com/asantos00/deno-weather-cli).*

 The command line application we will build is one that makes it possible to check the weather in any world city.